Governor of Queensland: Role in the Queensland Parliament

-The office of the governor was initially established by letters patent issued by Queen Victoria on the founding of Queensland in 1867.
-However, up until 1977 the office was not formally recognised in Queensland legislation, with the powers of the governor set down in the letters patent and in an imperial order in council which preserved the effect of the Australian Constitutions Act 1842 (Imp) (the document that granted NSW a semi-elected assembly) as regard to the governor and restricted the power of the Queensland assembly to remove the position.
-However, following the 1975 Dismissal crisis then premier Sir Joh Bjelke-Peterson amended the Constitution Act 1867 (Qld) to replicate the provisions of the order in council.
-This was done as the order in council only applied due to the continuing authority of the British Parliament in regard to the states.
-It was feared that a future Commonwealth government would either assert or acquire by consent the exiting powers of the imperial parliament over the states, giving them the power to either abolish the office or make it subordinate to the governor-general, allowing the Commonwealth to order the state governor to refuse royal assent to state bills.
+Following the 1975 Australian constitutional crisis, then-premier Sir Joh Bjelke-Petersen amended the Queensland Constitution to provide that the governor is not subject to direction by any person and is not limited as to the Governor's sources of advice" on the appointment or dismissal of ministers.
+Bjelke-Petersen feared that a future Commonwealth government would either assert or acquire by consent the exiting powers of the imperial parliament over the states, giving them the power to either abolish the office or make it subordinate to the governor-general, with the aim of refusing royal assent to state bills.
 This amendment provision was doubly entrenched, requiring a referendum for the provisions about the governor to be amended or removed.
 Following the passage of the Australia Act 1986, the power of the British Parliament to legislate for the states has been removed.
 However, there remains academic doubts of the legal effectiveness of the double entrenchment provisions.